thor-harsh/Project--Hadoop-23/README.md

 <table>

 **In this project We will use Spark with Python to do a great stuff.
-Here we will find the minimum temperature for each station given in 1800.csv using dataframe.<br></br>
-We will add explicit schema  to make it a structure data in dataframe as we don't have the header benefits here and so we can execute SQL query very easily**.<br></br>
+Here we will find the minimum temperature for each station given in 1800.csv using dataframe.We will add explicit schema  to make it a structure data in dataframe as we don't have the header benefits here and so we can execute SQL query very easily**.<br></br>

 **Before jumping to the code lets understand Spark first**...<br></br>